make-it-happen-team-org/mih-todo-app/README/README_JS_CODE_STYLE.md

 ## Angular code style notes

 ### Naming
-Controller names should start with uppercase letter and finishes with Ctrl Service name should start from uppercase if it is instantiable value or with lowercase if not and finishes with **Srv** Factory name should start from uppercase if it is instantiable value or with lowercase if not and finishes with **Fct** Value name should start from uppercase if it is instantiable value or with lowercase if not and finishes with **Val** Constant name should start from uppercase if it is instantiable value or with lowercase if not and finishes with **Const** suffixes (accordingly)
+Controller names should start with uppercase letter and finishes with Controller Service name should start from uppercase if it is instantiable value or with lowercase if not and finishes with **Service** Factory name should start from uppercase if it is instantiable value or with lowercase if not and finishes with **Factory** Value name should start from uppercase if it is instantiable value or with lowercase if not and finishes with **Value** Constant name should start from uppercase if it is instantiable value or with lowercase if not and finishes with **Constant** suffixes (accordingly)

 File name should have the pattern:
 > <dashed-component-name>.<type>.js